dozyio/terraform-bash-workspace-prompt/README.md

 # Terraform Workspace Prompt for Bash

 Show which workspace you are using within your bash prompt.
-Colour coded for dev & production - easy to extend to other environments.
+Colour coded for dev, production & other workspaces - easy to extend to other environments.

 [![asciicast](https://asciinema.org/a/351587.svg)](https://asciinema.org/a/351587?autoplay=1)